Juggling a career, caring for your family and other responsibilities can put you in a position of financial disadvantage when it’s time to retire.

 8) Health care is expensive

-Healthcare is the largest expenditure in retirement.
+Health care is the largest expenditure in retirement.

-What can make this such a hardship for you as a woman isn’t that you’re likely to be sick more often – but that you may live longer.
+What can make this such a hardship for you as a woman isn’t that you’re likely to be sick more often, but that you may live longer.
+Before you’re left on your own, you could exhaust your savings on the end-of-life care your partner needs.
+The reality is, you’re likely to outlive your savings.

-There’s a solution for the challenges – an UROne is here to help
+UROne Benefits™ is here to help

 Having a plan is imperative.